FlorentMetz/FlorentMetz.github.io/_posts/2015-07-25-installing-thunderbird-on-ubuntu-gnome-15.markdown

 title:  "Installing Thunderbird on Ubuntu 15.04"
 date:   2015-07-25 17:04:43
 meta: How to install the lastest version of Thunderbird on your Ubuntu
+excerpt: Go get the [last version](http://ftp.mozilla.org/pub/mozilla.org/thunderbird/releases/latest/) of Thunderbird for your architecture in your language.
 categories: ubuntu
 ---
-Go get the [last version] of Thunderbird for your architecture in your language.

 {% highlight bash %}
 wget ftp.mozilla.org/pub/thunderbird/releases/latest/linux-x86_64/en-GB/thunderbird-38.3.0.tar.bz2